Cookies

 hotkey.txt, plain text. - Plan cache.
 A small SQLite file (

-plans.db) of recent plans, capped at 500 rows and 30 days, so repeat tasks feel instant instead of re-asking the model.
+plans.db) of recent plans, capped at 500 rows and 30 days, so repeat tasks feel instant instead of re-asking the model. - Release state.

 When you sign in or pay